emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 ```
 The above method calls can be divided into two parts, `Query.many()` and `getAsync()`. `Query.many()` initializes a query with a certain type of result, a `Note` in the above example.
 The second argument is the sql query to execute, this query could contain `?` placeholders for any vararg parameters sent as the last parameters to `Query.many()`. `getAsync()` takes three parameters in the above example.
 The first is the loadermanager that will manage the loader used to execute the query and the second parameter is the callback that will receive the result of the query.
 The last parameter (`NoteTagLink.class` is the above example) is a vararg parameter where you can pass any models that this query relies on except the queried model (`Note` in this case), we pass the `NoteTagLink` model into `getAsync()` because we want the query to be refreshed not only when a `Note` is saved/deleted but also when a `NoteTagLink` is saved/deleted.
 Often times you can skip this last parameter.

 The callback that is called when results are loaded recieves a `CursorList` of the correct generic type.
 A `CursorList` is a wrapper around a cursor so you must remember to call `close()` on it at some point.
 Otherwise the `CursorList` is very similar to a regular `List`, you may iterate over it using javas enhanced for-loop and it has methods such as `size()` and `get(int index)`.
 In the callback sent to the previous query we just call `swapNotes()` on the adapter which will close the adapters previous list of results and save a reference to the new list.
-Notice that the callback returns a boolean, in out case `true`.
+Notice that the callback returns a boolean, in our case `true`.
 This return value indicated whether we want to recieve further update in this callback if the underlying data ever changes, for listview data this is usually true.
 ```java
 private ManyQuery.ResultHandler<Note> onNotesLoaded =
 	new ManyQuery.ResultHandler<Note>() {